eskay993/gamefiles/sp-football-life-2026/README.md

 <h3>Steam Deck / Linux Installer</h3>

 > [!Important]
 > 17/02/2026: Please make sure to update to Lutris 0.5.20 at least.
-This fixes a few issues with earleirs version of the script.
+This fixes a few issues with earlier versions of the script.
 If your distro does not ship this version yet, try the flatpak.

 - [Install Guide](#install-guide)
 - [Useful info](#useful-info)